RobL371/alpharetta-lions/exampleSite/content/english/fundraiser/golf.md

 community by becoming a sponsor, donating an auction item or prize, having an ad in the brochure, and/or by joining a foursome for a fun day of golf.

-[Sponsor the tournament.](https://alpharetta-lions-club.square.site/shop/golfsponsor2021/5) For more sponsorship information, contact Bill Requa at golf@alpharettalions.com.
+[Sponsor the tournament.](https://alpharetta-lions-club.square.site/shop/golfsponsor2021/5) For more sponsorship information, contact Garner Andrews at golf@alpharettalions.com.

 Thank you for your consideration and generosity.